-&lt;sup>54IIPA expects that if Canada resorts to the "cultural carve out" under Article 32.6 to avoid implementing any of its obligations under the USMCA, USTR will use the robust retaliation provision under that provision to ensure that Canada meets its commitments.
+48IIPA expects that if Canada resorts to the "cultural carve out" under Article 32.6 to avoid implementing any of its obligations under the USMCA, USTR will use the robust retaliation provision under that provision to ensure that Canada meets its commitments.

-- Television Content Quotas-The CRTC imposes quotas that determine both the minimum Canadian programming expenditure (CPE) and the minimum amount of Canadian programming that licensed Canadian television broadcasters must carry (Exhibition Quota).
-Such quotas are discriminatory and artificially inflate the amount expended on, or the time allocated to, Canadian programming. - CPE Quotas-Large English-language private broadcaster groups have a standardized CPE obligation equal to 30% of each group's gross revenues from its conventional services and discretionary services (specialty and pay-TV) combined, but there is some flexibility as to allocation among the services within the group.
-As their licenses are being renewed, CPE obligations are being assigned to independent signals and to discretionary services that have over 200,000 subscribers.
-These quotas became effective September 1, 2018 and are based on historical levels of actual expenditure. - Exhibition Quotas-Private conventional broadcasters must exhibit not less than 50% Canadian programming from 6PM to midnight.
-The overall 55% exhibition quota was removed in 2017.
-Private English-language discretionary services (specialty and pay-TV) that are not part of a large private broadcasting group must exhibit not less than 35% Canadian programming overall. - Non-Canadian Signal and Service Restrictions-Canadian broadcasting distribution undertakings (BDUs), such as cable and direct-to-home satellite, must offer more Canadian than non-Canadian services.
-These protectionist measures inhibit the export of U.S. media and entertainment services. - BDUs must offer an all-Canadian basic tier for not more than C\$25 per month.
-This basic tier may include one set of "U.S. 4+1" (ABC, CBS, FOX, NBC and PBS) signals from the same time zone as the BDU's headend, where available, or, if not available, from another time zone.
-BDUs may also offer an alternative basic tier that includes the same set of U.S. 4+1 signals.
-A BDU may only offer a second set of U.S. 4+1 signals to its subscribers if it receives authorization by the CRTC pursuant to a condition of license.
-Unless otherwise authorized by condition of license, the second set of U.S. 4+1 signals may be offered only to cable or satellite subscribers who also receive at least one signal of each large multi-station Canadian broadcasting group originating from the same time zone as the second set of U.S. signals. - Except as permitted by a BDU's license from the CRTC, all other non-Canadian signals and services may only be carried on a discretionary basis and must be selected from the list of non-Canadian programming services authorized for distribution (the Authorized List) approved by the CRTC and updated periodically.
+Except as permitted in a BDU's license from the CRTC, all other non-Canadian signals and services may be carried on only a discretionary basis and must be selected from the list of non-Canadian programming services authorized for distribution (the Authorized List) approved by the CRTC and updated periodically.
 A service will not be added to the Authorized List if a competitive Canadian pay or specialty service (other than a national news service) has been licensed.
-A service may be removed from the Authorized List if it changes formats and thereby becomes competitive with a Canadian pay or specialty service; if it solicits advertising in Canada; or if it does not conduct its negotiations and enter into agreements with BDUs in a manner that is "consistent with the intent and spirit of the Wholesale Code."
-A principal purpose of the Wholesale Code is to prohibit contractual terms that discourage or penalize the offering of services on a stand-alone basis. - Broadcasting Investment Limitations-The Broadcasting Act provides that "the Canadian broadcasting system shall be effectively owned and controlled by Canadians."
-Pursuant to a 1997 Order in Council, all broadcasting licensees, which are both programming undertakings (conventional, pay and specialty television) and distribution undertakings (cable operators and satellite television distributors), must meet certain tests of Canadian ownership and control: (1) the licensee's CEO must be Canadian; (2) at least 80% of the licensee's directors must be Canadian; and (3) at least 80% of the licensee's voting shares and votes must be beneficially owned and controlled by Canadians.
-If the licensee is a subsidiary corporation, its parent must be Canadian and at least two-thirds of the voting shares and votes of the subsidiary must be beneficially owned and controlled by Canadians.
-In addition, the parent corporation or its directors cannot exercise control or influence over programming decisions of its licensee subsidiary where Canadian, or less than 80% of the directors of the parent corporation are Canadian.
-In such circumstances, the CRTC requires that an "independent programming committee" must be put in place to make all programming decisions pertaining to the licensee, with non-Canadian shareholders prohibited from representation on the independent programming committee.
+Further, a service may be removed from the Authorized List if it changes formats and thereby becomes competitive with a Canadian pay or specialty service, if it solicits advertising in Canada, or if it does not conduct its negotiations and enter into agreements with BDUs in a manner that is "consistent with the intent and spirit of the Wholesale Code."
+A principal purpose of the Wholesale Code is to prohibit contractual terms that discourage or penalize the offering of services on a stand-alone basis.

+Broadcasting Investment Limitations: The Broadcasting Act provides that "the Canadian broadcasting system shall be effectively owned and controlled by Canadians."
+Pursuant to a 1997 Order in Council, all broadcasting licensees, which are both programming undertakings (conventional, pay, and specialty television) and distribution undertakings (cable and IPTV operators and satellite television distributors), must meet certain tests of Canadian ownership and control: (1) a licensee's CEO must be Canadian; (2) at least 80 percent of a licensee's Directors must be Canadian; and, (3) at least 80 percent of the licensee's voting shares and votes must be beneficially owned and controlled by Canadians.
+If the licensee is a subsidiary corporation, its parent must be Canadian and at least two-thirds of the voting shares and votes of the parent must be beneficially owned and controlled by Canadians.
+The parent corporation or its directors cannot exercise control or influence over the programming decisions of its licensee subsidiary where Canadians own and control less than 80 percent of the voting shares and votes, the CEO of the parent company is non-Canadian, or less than 80 percent of the directors of the parent corporation are Canadian.
+In such circumstances, the CRTC requires that an "independent programming committee" be put in place to make all programming decisions pertaining to the licensee, with non-Canadian shareholders prohibited from representation on such independent programming committee.
 No other developed market in the world maintains such discriminatory foreign investment limitations.

-Québec Distribution Restrictions-The Québec Cinema Act severely restricts the ability of film distributors not based in Quebec to do business directly in the province.
-Since 1986, the Motion Picture Association (MPA) member companies may apply for a Special License for any film produced in English that meets the less-restrictive requirements set out in an Agreement between the MPA and the Québec Minister of Culture.
-The Agreement was revisited in 2015 and was extended for seven years.
+Québec Distribution Restrictions: The Québec Cinema Act severely restricts the ability of non-Québec-based film distributors to do business directly in Québec.
+Since 1986, grandfathered MPA member companies may apply for a Special License for any film produced in English that meets the less restrictive requirements set out in an Agreement between the MPA and the Québec Minister of Culture and Communications.
+The Agreement was revisited in 2021 and was extended for seven years.